leftlogic/ffconf/src/details/speaking.md

 I'll introduce each of you, please make sure **you find me at the start of the break if you're on in the next** segment so that I can make sure you're mic'ed up with your lapel mic.

-**Presentations are 40 minutes.** The podium will have the next two speaker's laptops ready and connected.
+**Presentations are 35-40 minutes.** The podium will have the next two speaker's laptops ready and connected.

 I'm assuming you have your own laptop, if not that's cool just make sure you've emailed me your presentation (either as a PDF or Keynote or something mac friendly) by the Tuesday before the event.

 We're projecting on a cinema screen - your slides can and should be: 1920x1080.
 Yep, it's a cinema, it's cool.

 If you want to do any extended technical set up, ideally arrive at 8:00am whilst we're doing the tech setup.
-Otherwise, it's a pretty straightforward to connect up your power, video and audio (if it applies) and we can do a test in the break before your talk.
+Otherwise, it's pretty straightforward to connect up your power, video and audio (if it applies) and we can do a test in the break before your talk.

 ## The internet